Empty Homes in Haringey

 - Forcing the sale of your home

 Enforced Sale is used where there is an outstanding debt on the property either through unpaid Council Tax or where the council has carried out work in default after Statutory Notices have not been complied with.
 The council applies to the Court for an Order of Sale and if the debt goes unpaid, this is granted.
 These properties are then taken possession of using a bailiff and they then go to auction.

-If you would like to report an empty home in your neighbourhood you can do so by emailing firstname.lastname@example.org
+If you would like to report an empty home in your neighbourhood or you want any further information you can do so by emailing firstname.lastname@example.org